 Lusano of ‘Lusano Designs’ has come a long way since she started her label in 2014.
 Her first international show, a bridal show, was held in Abu Dhabi in 2016.
-She was also selected to show case her designs for IRW India Runway Week season 3 under the IFFD ( Indian Federation of Fashion Design council).
+She was also selected to showcase her designs for IRW India Runway Week season 3 under the IFFD ( Indian Federation of Fashion Design Council).
 Today we have chat with her to know more about how it all started.

-- Your key inspirations behind your designs?
+R&L: What are the key inspirations behind your designs?

-I started working on my brand collection (well actually just ‘my collection’ since I didn’t plan on a ‘Brand’ yet ) in my final year at INFID.
+Lusano: I started working on my brand collection (well actually just ‘my collection’ since I didn’t plan on a ‘Brand’ yet ) in my final year at INFID.
 At that time, my designs were inspired by anything and everything that caught my attention – nothing specific.

 I’ve always had a strong love for Indian textiles (from day 1) – and that has played a key role in helping me set the canvas for my designs.
 Every time I see a new type of textile/pattern (of Indian textile), I would fall in love with it – and that is precisely what I try to re-create in my clothes – my love affair with Indian textiles and patterns.

-- How did you go about designing your first collection?
+R&L: How did you go about designing your first collection?

-- What is the theme behind LUSANO DESIGNS?
+R&L: What is the theme behind ‘LUSANO DESIGNS’?

 “I want women to love themselves when they wear my design and spread the love!”

 I also have a special interest in the making of kaftans and capes.
-I like to call myself an experimental designer as I love experimenting with different cuts, drapes and play with textures.
+I like to call myself an experimental designer as I love experimenting with different cuts, and drapes and playing with textures.
 I’m always learning and having fun.
-The core idea of my design is the fact that I love experimenting with my designs especially drapings and textiles.
-My designs might not always be on trend with every season because I keep changing it but I definitely make sure each design has its own style.
+The core idea of my design is the fact that I love experimenting with my designs, especially drapings, and textiles.
+My designs might not always be on trend with every season because I keep changing them but I definitely make sure each design has its own style.

-My latest collection is called ‘the Easy- Breezy’.
+Lusano: My latest collection is called ‘the Easy- Breezy’.
 It’s a collection of ready-to-wear garments.
 This collection is different from my earlier ones – since this time, the emphasis was on sustainable fashion.
-I tend to use a lot of embroideries, cut piece materials of gorgeous colors and various textures (collected mostly from places like export houses) and more add-ons from my odd collection of waste fabrics.
+I tend to use a lot of embroideries, cut-piece materials of gorgeous colors and various textures (collected mostly from places like export houses), and more add-ons from my odd collection of waste fabrics.
 The overall theme is resort-friendly wear.
 Also to keep up with the fast-changing trends – that change every half a season, I designed a few pieces in such a way that, they can be styled for any season as well.